Ancient Egypt Facts For Kids

 Then, the Romans came in 30 BC and Egypt became a province of Rome.
 The Egyptians certainly had their fair share of different countries ruling over them.

 Amazing Facts about Ancient Egypt

-- The bread the Egyptians ate was so rough that it caused their teeth to wear away.
-Wow, glad out bread is different today.
+The bread the Egyptians ate was so rough that it caused their teeth to wear away.
+Wow, glad our bread is different today.

-- The heart was left in the body because it was considered to be the center of intelligence.
+The heart was left in the body of a deceased Egyptian because it was considered to be the center of intelligence.
 The brain was thrown away because it was thought to be useless.
 Things might be different now.

 We hope that you’ve enjoyed all of these interesting facts about Ancient Egypt.
 Do you have anything to add?